Pratyush-Bhattacharya/cse15l-lab-reports/LabReport3.md

 ![image](Screenshot2024-02-13182731.png)

 Inputing a specified pattern to `<pattern>` only returns files that match that pattern exactly.
 In this case, the pattern was `chapter-1.txt`, so it only returns that.
 This is a good way to search for a known file or directory quickly.
+Sources: (https://www.geeksforgeeks.org/find-command-in-linux-with-examples/)

 ---